 My most lasting professional accomplishment thus far is shepherding theledger.com from a single page on the then-young World Wide Web to a network of websites generating upwards of 12 million page views monthly and significant new revenue.

-In 2015, I founded lkldnow.com, a community news and information website that combines original reporting with curating of credible news and aggregation of social media about Lakeland.
+In 2015, I founded lkldnow.com, a community news and information website that combines original reporting with curating of credible news about Lakeland.
 The site is overseen by the board of a non-profit organization, Linking Community Now.

 I listen to many genres of music.
 I sometimes wonder why singers record new versions of “Try a Little Tenderness” when nobody will ever outdo Otis Redding.